-Open Source Securitisation Motivation After the Great Financial Crisis securitisation has become the poster child of a financial product exhibiting complexity and opaqueness.
+Open Source Securitisation: Motivation After the Great Financial Crisis securitisation has become the poster child of a financial product exhibiting complexity and opaqueness.
 The issues and lessons learned post-crisis were many, involving all aspects of the securitisation process, from the nature and quality of the underlying assets, the incentives of the various agents involved and the ability of investors to analyze the products they invested in.
-While the most egregious complications involved various types of re-securitisation and/or the interplay of structured credit derivatives undoubtedly even “vanilla” securitisation structure has a considerable amount of business logic.
+While the most egregious complications involved various types of re-securitisation and/or the interplay of structured credit derivatives undoubtedly even vanilla securitisation structure has a considerable amount of business logic.

-Seeking clues for financial stability from quantum physics How physicists discovered why the world is stable Physics is one of those remarkably successful branches of science that have helped shape the modern era.
+Seeking clues for financial stability from quantum physics: How physicists discovered why the world is stable Physics is one of those remarkably successful branches of science that have helped shape the modern era.
 Let your gaze drop on any man made gadget in your surroundings and its likely that its working principles go back to a fundamental discovery in physical science that dates back no more than two hundred years or so.

-The Atlas of Bad Risk Management.
-The Atlas was discovered recently in archeological work studying pre-crisis civilizations.
+The Atlas of Bad Risk Management: The Atlas was discovered recently in archaeological work studying pre-crisis civilizations.
 Despite the obvious wear and tear, all key risk failure areas have been preserved.
 We note the remarkable diversity of organizational forms and economic structures.
 Most interestingly, there is even an uncharted territory that was rumored to be inhabited by black swans.
 We handed over this invaluable treasure to a risk management expert and asked her to identify any similarities with modern risk management challenges.